The Adventures of Swiss Family Robinson: Background

 This was the fifth television series based on the 1812 novel and followed nearly a dozen theatrical and made-for-television film versions.
 Like many of these previous versions, it altered story lines and added several members to the cast of characters.

 Broadcast

 The show contained 10 story arcs of three episodes each and aired on closely spaced dates over seven weeks in September and October 1998.
 It was one of the first shows broadcast on the newly formed PAX network.

-It was also aired on Sri Lanka National Television dubbed in Sinhala language under the title Robinson Andaraya ("රොබින්සන් අන්දරය").
+It was also aired on Sri Lanka National Television dubbed in Sinhala language under the title Robinson Andaraya ("රොබින්සන් අන්දරය"), and in Italy on Rai 1 and 7 Gold.